 Cellulose insulation is regionally produced.
 Using local recycling programs and independent recyclers, and servicing communities close to home, brings new meaning to the slogan "Think Globally, Act Locally."

 Learn more about the environmental characteristics and benefits of cellulose insulation and how it compares with other types of insulation to see the differences.
-Cellulose is the clear leader when it comes to environmentally friendly building products.

 * "Life Cycle Analysis of a Residential Home in Michigan" S. Blanchard & P. Reppe (Sept.
 1998); Canadian Architect Measures of Sustainability